Okay, I’m just going to jump right in to today post because I’m anxious to get everyone’s thoughts…

 So reason #3,508,237 why I love Pinterest is that you can get a little inside scoop on what other bloggers are getting ready to do.
 I especially love keeping up with Elizabeth of The Mustard Ceiling because she tends to pin photos before her “Bam or Slam” feature (love that, btw…you should check it out and weigh in on the decision).
 Well if you happen to follow me on Pinterest, then you may have noticed a few added photos of bathrooms – This is because we are gearing up to overhaul our master bathroom.

-The plan is to change the paint color, possibly add a chair railing (or something that LOOKS like a chair railing) and add some new art/accessories.
-Here’s the bathroom in it’s current state – Not terrible, but could use a little love and a lotta bit of personality:
+The plan is to change the paint color, possibly add a chair railing (or something that LOOKS like a chair railing) and add some new art/accessories—and who knows maybe a new bathroom faucet!
+Here’s the bathroom in its current state.
+Not terrible, but could use a little love and a lotta bit of personality:

 Another big thing to update is the lighting.
 It’s hard to tell in the photo above, but the two glass and chrome fixtures are a little traditional for our tastes…I’ve been scouring the internet for good deals on replacement light fixtures, but haven’t really found anything that it’s in our price range (which, as always, is cheap and/or cheaper).
 Then I had a sort of revelation during a recent weekend trip to Lowe’s with John.
 Instead of picking out an entire new fixture, we could try just replacing the globes!
 Although I’d prefer a fixture with straight lines throughout, our current ones are in good shape and could be given a new life with updated globes.
 Here are the options I brought home to try out: